 12 trains, 115 hours, and 14,645km.
-This trans-Siberian journey took us 27 days.
+This Trans-Siberian Railway journey took us 27 days.
 What an incredible experience, and it all went by in a flash.
 I could have easily double the time for this trip, and dig deeper into each of the places that we visit.

 If this trip has been on your bucket list, I encourage you to find a way to make it happen.
 You won’t regret it (does anyone ever regret going on a trip?)!
 Most questions that we’ve received have been around cost and planning.
 I’ve gathered all of the blog posts that I’ve written for this voyage here, and shared the train and lodging costs.
 Hopefully you find the information helpful, and will be inspired to make this dream a reality!